Welcome! Thank you for stopping by my weebly website. -

 "Hi."
 I waved.
 "It makes me feel better."

 I was having women menstrual issues at this workshop.
-I had surgery for stage 4 Plus endometriosis years ago, and I am at the perimenopause age, now.
+I had surgery for stage 4 Plus endometriosis years ago.
 Honestly, singing makes me feel better.

 In the morning, I walked in at the end of the breakfast service, as usual, and Aspen had sunflowers in her hair.